 Cystic Kidney Disease: Causes and Treatments

-Cystic kidney disease is a complex condition characterized by the presence of cysts—fluid-filled sacs—within the kidneys.
+Cystic kidney disease is a complex condition characterized by the presence of cysts - fluid-filled sacs-within the kidneys.
 This condition can lead to a wide array of health complications, making early diagnosis and treatment crucial.
-While some cysts may be benign and asymptomatic, others can impair kidney function, leading to chronic kidney disease or even renal failure.

-Types of Cystic Kidney Disease
+What are the Types of Cystic Kidney Disease?

 Understanding the different types of cystic kidney disease is essential for accurate diagnosis and management.
 Here are the primary types: